Stasenko-Konstantin/misc/README.md

 - twister - tiny android application for basic automating the game of twister
 - racket-pamper - a little racket dabbling
+- meme - cli app for making a spinning gif from an image